balintbogdan-oss/solace-new/README.md

 # Solace Demo - Financial Portfolio Management Platform

 > **Note**: This is a demo version of Solace - the advisor workstation.
-This implementation serves as a demonstration and development environment with mixed data sources: Supabase integration for client management, navigation, and search functionality, while financial/account pages use hardcoded data for demonstration purposes.
+This implementation serves as a demonstration and development environment using local data sources for all functionality.

 ## 🏗️ Architecture Overview

 ### Core Technologies
 - **Frontend**: Next.js 15 (App Router), React 18, TypeScript
 - **Styling**: Tailwind CSS 3.4+ with custom design system
-- **Database**: Supabase (PostgreSQL with real-time capabilities)
+- **Data**: Local JSON files and mock data services
 - **State Management**: React Context API
 - **Charts**: Recharts for data visualization
 - **Icons**: Lucide React